jamie2210/CI_MS4_PP/TESTING.md

     </details>
     <br>

-27. As a store owner I want to be able to Delete a poster so that I can remove posters that are no longer for sale.
+27. As a store owner I want to be able to delete a poster so that I can remove posters that are no longer for sale.

     | **Feature** | **Action** | **Expected Result** | **Actual Result** |
     |-------------|------------|---------------------|-------------------|